 Yes, because we are so busy, we have minimum night stay requirements to minimize guest turnover during our busiest times.
-Doing this significantly reduces traffic in the campground and creates less disturbances for our campers.
-You’ll find several popular weekends require a 3-4 night minimum stay and June 22 – through August 21 requires a 5 night minimum stay.
+Doing this significantly reduces traffic in the campground and creates fewer disturbances for our campers.
+You’ll find several popular weekends require a 3-4 night minimum stay and June 24 – through August 21 requires a 5-night minimum stay.

 Often we do have shorter stays available during these times, but those can only be reserved 30 days in advance of the stay (up to 60 days when we select the site at check-in) and require a non-refundable payment in full at time of reservation.

-Though we certainly hope you don’t, if you find you must cancel your reservation, simply give us at least 30 days notice prior to your scheduled arrival date and we will return your deposit less a $25.00 cancellation fee.
+Though we certainly hope you don’t, if you find you must cancel your reservation, simply give us at least 30 days’ notice prior to your scheduled arrival date and we will return your deposit less a $25.00 cancellation fee.
 Sadly, even in cases of an emergency, we cannot refund deposits when a cancellation occurs without proper notice.
-Additionally, guests who shorten their stay are liable for charges on cancelled nights and will incur a $10.00 change fee.
+Additionally, guests who shorten their stay are liable for charges on canceled nights and will incur a $10.00 change fee.
 Proper cancellation notice is required to avoid additional charges.
 Reservations which are made within 30 days of arrival are 100% non-refundable.
 However, much of the concern can be alleviated by Trip Insurance.
 We highly recommend purchasing trip insurance to protect your vacation investment.
 Your insurance agent or a quick Google search will get you started on learning more.

 You sure can, but please remember that specific sites are not guaranteed.
 This means that you can request a certain site, but it is subject to change.
 You could be moved to a different spot without notification.
 Your new spot would still have comparable hookups but may not be the one you had your heart set on.

 Sure, but there are a few things you’ll need to consider.
 First of all, our site fee is designed for one family in one camping unit, so if another family were to join you on your site and would not be staying inside your camping unit (meaning they would stay in a separate camping unit) they would be required to pay a separate site fee.
 Since there would be no cost advantage to sharing your site, they might just prefer their own.
 Only two tents are permitted on most sites (some are limited to one) and please help us to keep our sites looking nice by not setting up your tent on a grassy area.

 We’re not as closely guarded as Oz, but we do maintain opening/closing times.
 The gate is closed and locked from 11:00 pm until 6:00 am (emergency vehicles have 24-hour access), which ensures that you’re not kept awake by nighttime traffic.
 If you end up having a blast in North Conway and come back past 11:00 pm, just park on the side of the driveway outside the gate and walk to your site.
 Make sure you’re not blocking the entrance, as you’ll wake up to a towed car (not a good start to the day).

-We strive to protect our forests from insects and disease, so we don’t allow any wood from outside the campground that is not kiln dried with a sticker showing the manufacturer and place of processing.
+We strive to protect our forests from insects and disease, so we don’t allow any firewood from outside the campground that is not kiln dried with a sticker showing the manufacturer and place of processing.
 Don’t worry, we also sell kiln-dried firewood at the Saco River County Store, so you’ll never be in want of roasting those marshmallows.

 For the safety of all campers, fires need to be confined to campfire rings or grills.
-Burning of trash is not allowed. fires can be higher than 24” above the rim of the fire ring, so keep track of it carefully.
-Please don’t feed the fire after 11:00 PM, and all fires need to be completely out by 11:30 PM.
-NH State law states that the fire rings cannot be moved from their location, or else we’ll get fined $1,000.
+The burning of trash is not allowed.
+Fires cannot be higher than 24” above the rim of the fire ring, so keep track of it carefully.
+Please don’t feed the fire after 11:00 PM and all fires need to be completely out by 11:30 PM.
+NH State law states that the fire rings cannot be moved from their location, or else we’ll get fined up to $1,000.
 Be sure to stay by your fire at all times, as unattended fires will be put out; besides, it can get cold at night!

 It wouldn’t be a family camping vacation without the family pet!
 Did you know we have two terrific dog parks for your favorite friends?
 We have one dedicated to smaller dogs and one for larger.
-As such, we welcome friendly and well socialized pets; unfortunately, owners who have pets displaying any form of aggressive behavior will be asked to immediately remove the pet from the property.
+As such, we welcome friendly and well-socialized pets; unfortunately, owners who have pets displaying any form of aggressive behavior will be asked to immediately remove the pet from the property.

-We don’t allow anymore than two pets per site, and we don’t allow wild or exotic pets (including livestock – sorry to your cow Bessie).
+We don’t allow wild or exotic pets (including livestock – sorry to your cow Bessie).
 All pets should be penned, caged, or restrained on a leash no longer than six feet, and they should be attended to at all times.
 Electronic type fences are not permitted.
 Additionally, please inform your visitors that they are not allowed to bring pets into the campground.
-Keep in mind pets aren’t allowed in the restrooms, playgrounds, laundry, pavilion, arcade, country store, or pool area.
+Keep in mind, for sanitary reasons pets aren’t allowed in the restrooms, playgrounds, laundry, country store, or pool area.